NissanKaskai/NissanKaskai/README.md

 A Data Analyst with a Degree in Applied Mathematics, a Master's Degree in Data Analytics for Business and Society (Ca' Foscari University of Venice, Italy) and a Master 2 Economics in Econometrics, Big Data, Statistics (EBDS) (Aix-Marseille University, France).

-I'm currently doing an Intership at INRAE (INSTITUT NATIONAL DE RECHERCHE POUR L’AGRICULTURE, L’ALIMENTATION ET L’ENVIRONNEMENT), with the aim of finding proper real estate tension indicators for France.
+I'm currently working as Ingenieur d'études at CESAER, with the aim of building a Composite Indicator to measure real estate tension in France municipalities and redesign the actual zoning system.

 - - -